segetes/segetes_data/tei/README.md

-This is TEI data on Vergil from segetes.
+This is TEI-formatted data from the segetes database of Vergil's works.